 Neuroplan's telehealth autism treatment is for families and teams.
 We offer assessments, goals, training, software programs and apps supported by webcam sessions.
 We make it easy for families to get expert help without having to leave home.
 One of our favourite tools is Gemiini video modeling.

 Neuroplan's telehealth speech language therapy services are for distance learning students who need help with speech, language or learning.
 We offer assessments, goals, and step by step home programs supported by webcam consultations.
 Our therapy programs are affordable for distance learning agencies and easy for students and families to implement.

 Neuroplan's intensive programs for cognitive skills and literacy are for people across Canada who are functioning far below their potential.
 Our approach gets to the source of the problem.

-We offer a free screening, flat monthly rates and unlimited consultation.
-We are a top Canadian provider of Fast ForWord® intervention, which is used in over 40 countries to bring success to English language learners, training them to process English speech sounds at the same speed as native speakers.
+We offer a screening, flat monthly rates and unlimited consultation.
+We are a top Canadian provider of Fast ForWord® intervention, which is used in over 55 countries to bring success to English language learners, training them to process English speech sounds at the same speed as native speakers.

-We use scientifically proven software programs that improve underlying brain skills in people with learning disorders, processing disorders, dyslexia, autism, Asperger's and ADD/ADHD.
+We use scientifically proven software programs that improve underlying brain skills in people with learning disorders, processing disorders, dyslexia, autism spectrum disorders, Asperger's and ADD/ADHD.
 We make it possible for people to overcome problems and pursue their dreams.

 Anna Krueger, MSc, S-LP(C)

 Certified Speech Language Pathologist

 We use software and apps in therapy to increase the intensity without driving up the cost.

 Use our online registration and consent form to request a screening assessment.
 Schools, employers and other agencies need consent before setting up a contract.

 Are you concerned about your own skills?
 Are you worried about your child or your student?
-My diagnostic checklist will help you identify the problems that you are noticing.
+Our diagnostic checklist will help you identify the problems that you are noticing.
 It will also highlight the solutions that are available through Neuroplan Treatment Services.

 Do listeners have trouble understanding what the person is saying?
 Is articulation unclear?
 Is sentence grammar inaccurate?